BackupTheBerlios/dzchart-svn/utilities/dzPrepBuild/trunk/ReadMe.txt

 %dzProject% - the project name passed by the --ReadDof / --ReadBdsProj
               or --ReadIni option without extension

-The following values are read from the .dof / .bdsproj / .ini file and also passed as environment variables:
+The following values are read from the .dof / .bdsproj / .dproj / .ini file and also passed as environment variables:

 %dzVersion.MajorVer% - the major version number